 Dr. Duffy attended medical school at the University of Minnesota, and completed her residency in internal medicine at Abbott Northwestern Hospital in Minneapolis, Minnesota.
 She currently serves on the advisory boards of Velano Vascular and Maven Clinic, and is on the board of directors for Rock Health and Children’s HeartLink.

-Kimberly Petty, MBA, MBB, is the Senior Managing Director of the Experience Innovation Network, where she utilizes her expertise in process improvement, innovation development, and customer loyalty to enable healthcare organizations to design programs and processes that transform the patient and family experience.
+Kimberly Petty, MBA, MBB, is the Senior Consultant of the Experience Innovation Network, where she utilizes her expertise in process improvement, innovation development, and customer loyalty to enable healthcare organizations to design programs and processes that transform the patient and family experience.
 Prior to co-founding the Experience Innovation Network, Kim formed Value Genesis, LLC, a strategic healthcare consulting business, where she worked with major hospital systems, senior housing companies, and businesses serving healthcare to develop long-term strategic plans and deploy customer experience programs.

 Kim spent more than nine years with General Electric, where she had most recently served as VP, Customer Programs at the company’s Healthcare Financial Services business.
 In that capacity, she delivered programs in talent development, process improvement, and strategic planning to companies in the healthcare industry.
 She also led Net Promoter™ Score customer loyalty efforts and supported new product innovation.